ronakupadhyaya/SQL/Day1/Select.md

 The last part of SELECT that we're going to look at now is the ```GROUP BY``` clause.
 This will just be an introduction to aggregates as this is a much more complicated topic that we'll explore more thoroughly later.
 The ```GROUP BY``` clause allows you to group records by one or more fields.
 For instance if you wanted to look at all of the people that live in Colorado.
 But this is **ONLY** when you are aggregating data.
-So I wouldn't use ```GROUP BY``` to just grab the records where state = 'CO'.
+So you can't use ```GROUP BY``` to just grab the records where state = 'CO'.
 We still use the WHERE clause for that.
 Let's look at an example.